Internal radiotherapy with radioactive metal (brachytherapy)

 After all the treatments are over, the plastic cuff is taken out.
 This is quick but can be a bit painful.
 You may want to ask for pain relief while it is done, such as gas and air (Entonox) or painkilling tablets.

 Once the radioactive sources are removed, the radioactivity disappears.
-You can usually go home the same, or next day.
+You can usually go home the same day, or the next day.

 Some doctors may suggest that you use vaginal douches to clean the vagina for a few days afterwards, but this is not common.
 If you have questions or concerns about douching, talk them over with your doctor or specialist nurse.